Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: Description of the Method

 In this work, we evaluate two models.
 We call SMF our model trained on the same dataset as the baseline.
 Our model trained with the addition of the MeIn3D and 4DFAB datasets is denoted by SMF+.
 The breakdown of the dataset for SMF+ is presented in Table \ref{tab:databases_plus}.

 \paragraph{Training procedure}

 The BFM 2009 model was trained on a sample size of 200 subjects, and offers a limited representation of the diversity of human facial anatomy.
 We found the synthetic data to hinder the performance of the model, and to limit the realistic nature of the reconstructions.
-Mesh convolution operators learn to represent signals on the desired template topology, we therefore drastically reduce the reliance on synthetic data to only the very first stages of training to condition the attention mechanism.
+Mesh convolution operators learn to represent signals on the desired template and can readily exploit its connectivity and learn local geometric properties, we therefore drastically reduce the reliance on synthetic data to only the very first stages of training to condition the attention mechanism.

 We first train the encoder and the identity decoder on synthetic data only for 5 epochs; and then on real neutral scans only for a further 10 epochs.
 We repeat this procedure for the expression decoder by freezing the identity decoder and the identity branch of the encoder, using only expressive scans.
 We then train both decoders jointly and the encoder for 10 epochs on the entire set of real scans.
 Finally, we change the batch size to 1 and refine the complete model for 15 epochs on the entire set of real scans.